HEP-KBFI/genSun/geant/README.md

 	 Options for tweaking the physics:
-	  -c, --creator=CREATOR      specify how the particles are created; possible values are 'PYTHIA8' (default) or 'GEANT4'
+	  -c, --creator=CREATOR      specify how the particles are created; possible values are 'PYTHIA8' (default), 'P8single', 'G4'
+								 or 'G4single'
 	  -m, --material=MAT         specify the material of the world; possible values are 'SUN' (default), 'SUNFULL' and 'VAC'
 	  -p, --physics=PHYSICS      specify the physics list; 'TRANS' refers to the